wandb/weave/docs/docs/tutorial-feedback.md

 ---

 # Tutorial: Using Expert and User Feedback to Improve Evaluation

-Gathering feedback from end users of your application is a useful way to get signal on how to improve it.
+Gathering feedback from end users of your application is essential to effectively improve your production LLM app.

 In this tutorial, we'll show how to collect feedback from users of for a RAG-based Knowledge Chatbot using Weave.